monsoonmaelstrom/book2/book2.md

 Perfect.
 Now everyone is looking back and forth between Giorgi and me, turning a conversation which may have gone unremarked upon into a conversation that will very much be remarked upon.

 “What’s going on?”
-Gavin asks.
+Gavin wants to know.

-“Nothing,” Giorgi and I say together.
+“Nothing,” Giorgi and I answer together.

 His response to Gavin makes me relent a little bit.